oDCM - Web Data for Dummies (Tutorial)

 • infrastructure

-Wrapping of web scraping
+Wrapping up web scraping

 • Get content from a website